Fossmobile: Vehicle specifications

 The "Fossmobile," as it was later dubbed, was different from other automobiles that were being built, as it had a front mounted engine.
 Other automobile designers had placed their engines centered and beneath the seat.
 The Fossmobile's front mounted engine made maintenance easier and produced considerably less upward vibration through the seat.
 The gear shifter for the Fossmobile was mounted directly on the tiller style steering column, something that was not done by other manufacturers for another 40 years.
 The vehicle could travel up to 15 MPH (24 km per hour) and climb any of Sherbrooke's steep hills.

-Replica
+(Tribute) Replica

-A replica Fossmobile was built for the 125th anniversary, by a team in Burlington, Ontario, and at the Legendary Motor Car Company in Halton Hills, Ontario, spearheaded by Foss's grandson Ronald Foss, to be shown in Sherbrooke, Quebec, before moving to the Canadian Automotive Museum in Oshawa, Ontario.
+A (tribute) replica Fossmobile was built in time for the 125th anniversary, by a team in Burlington, Ontario, spearheaded by Foss's grandson Ronald M. Foss.
+It was shown in Sherbrooke, Quebec, and again at the Cobble Beach Concours l'Elegance in Kemble, Ontario, before being donated by the family to the Canadian Automotive Museum in Oshawa, Ontario in December 2022.